-Q: Please describe the creative development process that a massively multiplayer online game (MMO) like EVÉ Online undergoes to become so popular?
+Q: Please describe the creative development process that a massively multiplayer online game (MMO) like EVE Online undergoes to become so popular?

 A: There are a few ingredients.
 Firstly, you need to build a world that people are interested in.
 We spent a lot of time creating the world in which EVE Online is set.
-A lot of the Icelandic sagas, stories, and traditions are a huge component.
+A lot of the lcelandic sagas, stories, and traditions are a huge component.
 Iceland is well known for having a high degree of literacy.
 The Icelandic sagas are amazing literary feats made thousands of years ago.

 Secondly, you have to come up with a game design: what kind of game takes place inside this world?
-In our case, when we are making a huge intergalactic space game, it's very natural that you are flying around in a small spaceship and you want to have a bigother games.
+In our case, when we are making a huge intergalactic space game, it's very natural that you are flying around in a small spaceship and you want to have a bigger spaceship and a bigger impact on the world.
+The game flows from that.
+Thirdly, you need a distinct visual style.
+Your game has to stand out from other games.
 Our look is really distinct and often ahead of its time.
 EVE Online looks very artistic compared to other space games.
 Finally, you need a lot of technology.
 There is a big technology mountain that you have to climb to be able to get everything to work - having enough servers, having everyone connected and seeing the same thing at the same time, the ability to talk to each other and fight and trade.
 There is a huge technology component, which is usually the most difficult one.